bitte-ein-bit/itunes-navidrome-migration/README.md

 This script will add metadata to your songs. iTunes doesn't care about metadata in files and stores everything in it's library.
 Navidrome uses the metadata in the files to build its database.
 This script will add the metadata from iTunes to the files.

 1. Backup your music files.
-2. Run the script: `$ python3 itunesSongMetadata.py`
+2. Run the script: `$ pipenv run python itunesSongMetadata.py`
 3. Sync your files again with Navidrome if you executed this script after you already migrated your library or targeted a different directory.

 ## Acknowledgments